Common Name: Imitating Poison Dart Frog, Mimic Poison Dart Frog

 Family: Dendrobatidae – Poison Dart Frog family

-Imitating Poison frogs are great parents.
+The Imitating Poison Dart Frogs are great parents.
 They are also the only monogamous amphibian, pairing with only one frog for life.
 The females lay a pair of eggs on a plant leaf.
 One is a feeder egg, which the tadpoles feed off of.
 The males are highly territorial, threatening other frogs that come near the eggs.
 Once the tadpoles grow bigger, the males move the tadpoles one by one to a new area in a plant.
 The water in the plant isn’t the best for the tadpoles, so both parents take care of the tadpoles.